Honestly, the last place I thought I’d hear a good story was on IRS’s website. Did you know they’re pretty effective a using stories?

 It’s not a long story.
 It’s not a particularly good story.
 It describes a realistic situation and what the special depreciation allowance means for Tom Brown.
 I didn’t just need a definition, I needed to know how it works.
 This story allowed me to “become Tom Brown” for a moment to see if his situation was similar to mine.
 Fortunately, it was.
 And then it all made sense.

 Stories grab everyone—not just me

 Yes, we all learn in different ways.
-However the effectiveness of stories isn’t limited to literary enthusiasts and writers like me.
+However, the effectiveness of stories isn’t limited to literary enthusiasts and writers like me.
 It turns out—according to well-researched cognitive studies—humans are wired for story.
 Our brains can not resist stories.
 When we hear a story, we’re drawn in.
-We paint pictures and direct mini-films in our head.
+We paint pictures and direct mini-films in our heads.
 We fill in the gaps.